beshu/sword/README.md

 **Sword** is a designer’s best friend.

-It works as follows: you put, say, `index.slim`, `main.sass` and `script.coffee` into your project folder, run Sword in it, it tells you to open `localhost:1111` in your browser, you do it, and you see your website all working.
+It works as follows: you put, say, `index.slim`, `main.sass` and `script.coffee` into your project folder, run Sword in it, it tells you to open `localhost:1111` in your browser, you do so, and you see your website all working.

 Technically, it is a Sinatra server application with a configurable environment, very wise routing mechanisms and a lot of metaprogramming stuff inside.

+When you make `GET /page` query to Sword application, it searches for files named `path` in the project root with an extension linked to some templating engine in `templates`.
+When it finds, it compiles it and gives you back (if you're interested in how Sword works, run it with `--debug` flag).

 Sword is designed to be used in local static website development, when you want to use different preprocessors like Sass, but you are way to lazy to compile them all manually.
 And you do not need to: really not comfortable.